Writer , former President of AICA-UK, Sec. Gen. AICA International

 Marjorie Allthorpe-Guyton was formerly Secretary-General of AICA International.
-She is a Trustee of the City & Guilds of London Art School and of the Kenneth Armitage Foundation.
+She is a Trustee of the Kenneth Armitage Foundation.

 After PhD research at the Courtauld Institute, she published A Happy Eye, a history of Norwich School of Art 1830-1982, in the context of the history of British art education.
 In 1982 she was invited to co-select the Arts Council’s British Art Show and began writing contemporary art criticism.
 In 1992 she was appointed Editor of the contemporary art magazine Artscribe International.
 As well as reviews for Artscribe, Art Forum and Flash Art and for the Royal Academy Magazine, Marjorie Allthorpe-Guyton’s published work includes many catalogues including Richard Deacon, Whitechapel 1989, Anish Kapoor, Venice Biennale 1990, Helen Chadwick, Serpentine Gallery 1994.